Giulia Guerrini: Life and career

 Giulia Guerrini was born in Milan.
-She started her artistic career in theater plays in Roma and Milan: Alice nel Paese delle meraviglie (adaptation of 2010), Aladino e la Lampada Magica (adaptation of 2012), Quanto si Scambiano le Feste (2013), Il Viaggio (2014) and Little Shop of Horrors (adaptation of 2015).
+She started her artistic career in theater plays in Rome and Milan: Alice nel Paese delle meraviglie (adaptation of 2010), Aladino e la Lampada Magica (adaptation of 2012), Quanto si Scambiano le Feste (2013), Il Viaggio (2014) and Little Shop of Horrors (adaptation of 2015).
 Since then, she has appeared in television series including Alex & Co. and Radio Alex, both in the role of Rebecca Guglielmino.
 In 2016, she was invited to the Radio Disney Music Awards.
 In the same year she played the role of Barbara Petersoli in the series Monica Chef.
 She had to move to Madrid and learn Spanish to be able to play the series.

 In 2018 she moved to Buenos Aires, Argentina, and was selected to play Chiara Callegri, main character of the Disney Channel Latin American original production, Bia, starring Isabela Souza.
 Repeated her role in 2021 in the special movie for television Bia: An Upside Down World, exclusive of Disney+, which gave her a nomination for the Nickelodeon Mexico Kids' Choice Awards.

-In 2022 she participate in the main cast of the Argentinian Netflix Original Series Secrets of Summer, starring Pilar Pascual, Abril Di Yorio and Guido Messina, in the role of the villain Natasha Rossi.
+In 2022 she participate in the main cast of the Argentine Netflix Original Series Secrets of Summer, starring Pilar Pascual, Abril Di Yorio and Guido Messina, in the role of the villain Natasha Rossi.